abolfazlz15/StandBlog/README.md

 # Restaurant-project-django
-this is Restaurant website pr
+this is StandBlog website project